Query Playground and Query Converter

 .item(FocusType.F_NAME).startsWith("a").build()

-This will execute the query in the expression and also shows the query in the text area for XML/JSON/YAML query - in the language currently chosen.
+5. Press Translate and execute.
+This executes the query in the expression and also shows the query in the selected language.

 Query converter

-To convert the XML query, just:
+To convert an XML query:

 3. Press Convert query.

-Example without namespaces
+An example without namespaces

 <query>